 Anyone can create an eLearning course.
 But creating an eLearning course that works, and has an impact takes time and effort.
 Of course, good design, an intuitive user experience, and relevant content are key elements to factor in.
-However, despite the course turned out looking amazing and despite the eagerness of your employees to absorb all this information, they may forget what they’ve learned as soon as they get back to their desk.
+However, despite the course turning out to look amazing and despite the eagerness of your employees to absorb all this information, they may forget what they’ve learned as soon as they get back to their desks.

 The problem at hand has a name and goes by learning decay.
 It’s the natural process of forgetting things we don’t use over time.
 Our minds register them as useless and drop 'em.
 However, if specific strategies are used throughout your eLearning course to indicate that the information is important, it’s deemed valuable for long-term memory.

-That said, building in retention boosters into your online learning programs will go a long way.
-Here are some tips on different styles and different times to apply learning retention techniques.
+That said, building retention boosters into your online learning programs will go a long way.
+Here are some tricks to improve employee learning retention:

 1) Hit Replay!